Why go cycling in Slovenia?

 Slovenia is a small country, sandwiched between Austria, Croatia, Hungary and Italy.
 What it lacks in size, it makes up for in sporting prowess; Slovenia’s cycling is currently in the spotlight due to its wealth of pro road cycling talent (more on that here).

-Slovenia’s geography is very diverse: from the Slovenian coast, to Lakes Bled and Bohinj, the high mountains of the Julian Alps and the Tuscan-like wine-growing region of Goriška Brda.
+Slovenia’s geography is very diverse: from the Slovenian coast, to Lakes Bled and Bohinj, the high mountains of the Julian Alps and the Tuscan-like wine-growing region of Goriška Brda and Vipava Valley.
 This offers a wide variety of cycling with a long season in all but the high alpine regions.
 One of the pleasures of visiting Slovenia is that you can easily experience the different landscapes and scenery in a short period of time.

 Cycling Slovenian Alps

 As guests of Slovenia Outdoor, the agency responsible for promoting and developing outdoor tourism in Slovenia, we visited the Julian Alps around Triglav National Park (including the Soča Valley, Kranjska Gora, Bohinj and Lake Bled).

 You can read our in-depth guide to cycling the Slovenian Alps here.
 It contains our pick of the best cycling routes in this part of Slovenia, as well as information on where to stay and bike hire.